ascholerChemeketa/cs160Reader/_sources/CSPRepeatTurtles/Exercises.rst

     Below is a program with ``rectangle`` already defined.
 Add code that uses a for loop to call the procedure with the correct values for its parameters.
 Make sure that the 90 width and 10 height rectangle is the first one you draw.
-You should only need one loop - it must count down from 90 to 10.
+You should only need one loop - **it must count down from 90 to 10**.

+    Start by writing a loop that just prints out the values 90, 80, 70, ..., 10.
+Then you can modify the code to use those values to draw rectangles of the appropriate widths and heights.

     Hint: The values we use for width and height will always add to 100.
 So if we call one of them :math:`w`, the other must be :math:`100 - w`.